 In a few cases, former professional baseball players were elected to Congress and were stars of the annual game.
 In the case of Vinegar Bend Mizell of North Carolina, a former professional pitcher, the Republican team was victorious for each year that he played.
 Fielding a once-a-year team presented some problems for Members, who often grew rusty when it came to batting.
 Strong pitching proved decisive in most games but, in 1963, neither team could field a pitcher.
 As a result, relief pitcher George Susce of the Washington Senators pitched for both teams.
-In 1917, Representative Jeannette Rankin of Montana tossed out the first pitch and kept score, becoming the first woman to participate in the annual event.
+In 1917, Representative Jeannette Rankin of Montana was selected to toss out the first pitch and kept score, becoming the first woman to participate in the annual event.
 More than 70 years later, in 1993, Representatives Ileana Ros-Lehtinen of Florida, Maria Cantwell of Washington, and Blanche Lincoln of Arkansas became the first women to break into the starting lineup.

 In 1971, the first African-American Members played in the game.
 Delegate Walter Fauntroy of the District of Columbia and Representative Ronald Dellums of California joined the Democrats’ roster.
 Despite Fauntroy’s hitting prowess, the Democrats lost their eighth straight annual game, 7-3.